vuejs/test-utils-docs/src/guide/forms.md

 We then make a simple assertion, whether the form emitted the correct event and payload.

+#### Native form submission

+Triggering a `submit` event on a `<form>` element mimics browser behavior during form submission.
+If we wanted to trigger form submission more naturally, we could trigger a `click` event on the submit button instead.
+However, this necessitates the use of the [`attachTo`](/api/#attachto) mounting option, which connects the wrapper's element to the document.
+Form elements not connected to the `document` cannot be submitted, as per the [HTML specification](https://html.spec.whatwg.org/multipage/form-control-infrastructure.html#form-submission-algorithm).

 #### Multiple modifiers on the same event

 Let's assume you have a very detailed and complex form, with special interaction handling.
 How can we go about testing that?